 ● Less than half (46%) say their organization performs war games and threat simulations on a quarterly or semi-annual basis.

-● One quarter (25%) report lack of cyber funding.
+● One quarter (25%) report the lack of cyber funding.

 ● Roughly 1 in 5 (21%) lack clarity on cyber mandates, roles, and responsibilities.